 If the moral authority of science is rooted anywhere it is in the opposing stance, in its acceptance of fallibility and its welcoming treatment of ambiguity and unknowns.
 That is where science finds its contrast with scientism and many religious perspectives.

 The history of “the” scientific method amounts to a series of (ongoing) attempts to prevent human bias, false certainty, and weakness from compromising the search for knowledge.
-It reads as a long communal struggle toward Was fire harnessed by scientific method? a radical self-imposed culture of self-distrust.
+It reads as a long communal struggle toward a radical self-imposed culture of self-distrust.

 In his 2012 book Ignorance: How It Drives Science, Columbia neuroscientist Stuart Firestein argued, “Being a scientist requires having faith in uncertainty, finding pleasure in mystery, and learning to cultivate doubt.”
 Ignorance, Firestein pointed out, is not only natural but fertile.

 As climate scientist Tamsin Edwards put it in an op-ed for Vice, “Uncertainty is the engine of science.”